Axial Age Thought

 • Religious Life in the Greek Axial Age (Part 2): The Mystery Cults

-Shrouded in secrecy, ancient mystery cults offered the Greeks – men, women, slaves and freemen - an opportunity to experience a personal mystical and transcendent experience.
+Shrouded in secrecy, ancient mystery cults offered everyone—men, women, slaves and freemen—an opportunity to experience a more personal mystical religion, in which transcendence—or union with, rather than favor from, the divine was sought.

 • The Panhellenic Games